janakaaleph/clean-architecture/README.md

 #### 1. Interactors

 Interactors are a collection of well defined use cases (essentially, what does this app do?).
-For a typical banking app you would have "Get Transactions", "Create Transaction", "Create Account", "Login" etc. And each of these use-cases should carefully designed following [SOLID](./solid_principles.md) principles.
+For a typical banking app you would have "Get Transactions", "Create Transaction", "Create Account", "Login" etc. And each of these use-cases should be carefully designed following [SOLID](./solid_principles.md) principles.
 Use cases **only** have a single public method `execute(...)`.
 No other methods or properties are exposed.
 To make things simpler, all use cases can conform to an interface pattern like the following.

 ![Use Cases](images/usecases.png)